International sanctions against Iran: Reasons for sanctions

 In November 2011 the IAEA reported "serious concerns regarding possible military dimensions to Iran's nuclear programme" and indications that "some activities may still be ongoing."

 The United States said the sanctions were not made to topple the Iranian government, but convince it to change several of its policies.

+Organizations such as FATF and BaFin have imposed sanctions on Iran not because of its nuclear program, but due to concerns over money laundering and terrorist financing, which undermine the credibility of the Iranian economy.

 Legal challenges to the sanctions

-The European Union's General Court overturned EU sanctions against two of Iran's biggest banks (Bank Saderat & Bank Mellat); the two banks had filed suit with the European court to challenge those sanctions.
+The European Union's General Court overturned EU sanctions against two of Iran's biggest banks, Bank Saderat and Bank Mellat.
+The two banks had filed suit with the European court to challenge those sanctions.